dekarrin/morc/README.md

 # note that the URL is in single-quotes because it contains a variable
 ```

-Now, with those requests, we certainly manually run the first:
+Now, with those requests, we could manually run the first:

 ```shell
 morc send create-user